 - if DHL is taken over by another company (‘takeover company’), to the takeover company in respect of which you are a customer or a potential customer; and

-The Privacy Act and this policy do not apply to commercial credit provided to companies or other entities.
-However, this policy will apply where an individual applies for commercial credit, or where we request that a director or other authorised individual guarantees the commercial credit to be provided by us to a company or other entity.
-This policy will only apply in respect of any uses of an individual’s credit-related information as part of our assessment of the creditworthiness of that individual, or their suitability as a guarantor.
+The Australian and New Zealand Privacy Acts and this Policy do not apply to commercial credit provided to companies or other entities.
+However, this Policy will apply where an individual applies for commercial credit, or where we request that a director or other authorised individual guarantees the commercial credit to be provided by us to a company or other entity.
+This Policy will only apply in respect of any uses of an individual’s credit-related information as part of our assessment of the creditworthiness of that individual, or their suitability as a guarantor.

 We may use the credit-related information that is collected and held by us to help us decide whether or not to provide credit to you (or to your related company or other entity).
 We may also use this information to derive or calculate a credit assessment score in relation to you, which we will then use to help us in conducting our assessment of your creditworthiness.

 The credit-related information that we hold about you may be used by us in accordance with Part IIIA of the Privacy Act and the Credit Reporting Privacy Code.
 The purposes for which we use your credit-related information may include: